Being Five Again

 A Safe Space to Play

 Every parent understands the importance of providing their child with a space that is safe, a place that encourages play, curiosity and expression.
 That is why Ismail enrolled his 5-year-old daughter, Rawan, in a Child-Friendly Space in Bab Al Noor Refugee Camp.

 “When I used to see children leave this space so happy, I went to sign my daughter up for this program.”- Ismail

-Thanks to the Irish public these children have an escape from the terrors they have been exposed to as a result of conflict.
-In these child friendly spaces they have a chance to receive counselling and play.
+Thanks to the Irish public these children have an escape from the terrors they have been exposed to as a result of a conflict.
+In these child-friendly spaces, they have a chance to receive counselling and play.
 They can be children again here and that’s the best gift that you can give them.

 Thank you for helping to make this possible and for giving these children a place to be a child again.